 Broker-dealers are required by law to conduct due diligence on an investment before it is recommended to a client.
 Furthermore, financial advisors have a duty to disclose the risks associated with a financial product, as well as to conduct a suitability analysis to determine if such an investment meets an investor’s stated investment objectives and risk profile.

 The attorneys at Law Office of Christopher J. Gray, P.C. have significant experience representing investors in connection with complex investment products, including illiquid private placements and unregistered securities offerings.
 Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at firstname.lastname@example.org for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).